1st Overall Draft Picks: Which League Does it Better?

 Before we look at how these leagues differ in their first-overall selections and which is best, we’ll have to take a look at each league and see if their top selection was/is even successful in their own league.
 To do this, we’ll look at a few things.

 First, were they the best from their draft class in their respective statistic from above?
 Did they ever lead in their respective statistic in a season?
-Then, we’ll factor in if they could lead their team to a championship, win any individual accolades, and whether or not they have a case for their sport’s Hall of Fame.
+Then, we’ll factor in if they could lead their team to a championship, did they win any individual accolades, and whether or not they have a case for their sport’s Hall of Fame.

 At the end, we’ll take the information from each league, and compare it against the others to see which league has the most success with the first-overall pick.